 KPAA was founded in 1992 to build Asian leaders within KP, to enhance their ability to influence direction within the organization, and to foster young and upcoming leaders through high school scholarships.

-In the Northern California Region, the API population makes up more than 25 percent of the physician and employee workforce, and about 8 percent of our health care membership.
-A tremendous opportunity exists, therefore, to fully utilize our API cultural heritage to enhance Kaiser Permanente’s competitive advantage and service to our members, employees and physicians, as well as to the community at large.
+In the Northern California region, the API population makes up more than 25 percent of the physician and employee workforce and about 8 percent of our health care membership.
+A tremendous opportunity exists, therefore, to fully leverage our API cultural heritage to increase KP’s competitive advantage and to enhance our service to members, patients, employees, physicians and the community at large.

-Over the past 20 years, our focus has been on community grant giving, college scholarships, professional networking, and educational development.
-Today, KPAA includes approximately 800 members with a common interest in promoting professional development and culturally competent care at Kaiser Permanente.
+Over the past 20 years, our focus has been on giving scholarships and community grants, as well as professional networking and leadership development.
+Today, KPAA includes approximately 500 members with a common interest in promoting professional growth, healthy API communities and culturally competent care at Kaiser Permanente.